MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/authentication-oauth-live-connect.md

 1. For web applications, select **Certificates & secrets** under **Manage**.
 Select the **New client secret** button.
 Enter a value in **Description**, select any option for **Expires** and choose **Add**.
 Copy the client secret value before leaving the page.
 You will use it as the `client_secret` when [requesting access tokens](#request-accesstoken).

 ## <a name="request-userconsent"></a>Request User Consent
-Each user must be prompted and provide consent through a web browser control at least once for your application to manage their Bing Ads accounts.
+Each user must be prompted and provide consent through a web browser control at least once for your application to manage their Microsoft Advertising accounts.

 For repeat or long term authentication, you should follow the authorization code grant flow for obtaining an access token.
 This is a standard OAuth 2.0 flow and is defined in detail in the [Authorization Code Grant section of the OAuth 2.0 spec](http://tools.ietf.org/html/rfc6749#section-4.1).
 The authorization code flow begins with the client directing the user to the `/authorize` endpoint.
 In this request, the client indicates the permissions it needs to acquire from the user: